steffichern/steffichern.github.io/_pages/about.md

   - /about.html
 ---

 🎓 Hi everyone!
-I'm Steffi, currently an undergraduate senior studying Statistics and Machine Learning at Carnegie Mellon University.
+I'm Steffi, currently an undergraduate junior studying Statistics and Machine Learning at Carnegie Mellon University.

-📚 My research interests lie at the intersection of natural language processing and machine learning.
-Here, we employ machine learning methodologies to improve, augment, and revolutionize the way we process and understand human language.
+✨ My research interests lie at the intersection of natural language processing (NLP) and machine learning (ML).
+I'm particularly interested in developing rigorous evaluations of large language models (LLMs) that delve deeper than surface-level task performance.

-✨ I am particularly interested in exploring how ML and NLP can converge to translate foundational work into practical tools, thereby creating impactful solutions to real-world problems across various fields.

-🚀 I'm currently working on generative AI benchmarks to uncover the capabilities and limitations of Large Language Models.
+🚀 In this rapidly evolving field, I strive to contribute towards establishing more reliable and comprehensive evaluation frameworks to better understand the capabilities and limitations of existing AI systems, thereby enhancing their trustworthiness and ensuring their behaviors follow human intentions.

 ⛳ I'm also a student-athlete, playing NCAA Women's Golf at Carnegie Mellon University.

-📩 Feel free to email me about any potential collaborative/job opportunities, queries regarding my research, or discuss about the future of Natural Language Processing and Machine Learning!
+📩 Feel free to contact me about any research/job opportunities or questions you have!

 <!--
 A data-driven personal website